niravnmore/phptut/se_assiginment.md

 #### Software Testing

-Q. Why is software testing important?
+Q-24.
+Why is software testing important?
 - Software testing is important because:
     - **Ensures Quality** : Verifies that the software meets the required standards and functions correctly.
     - **Identifies Bugs** : Detects errors and defects early, reducing the cost of fixing issues later.